-Dr. Karin Fikkers is assistant professor at Utrecht University.
+Dr. Karin Fikkers is assistant professor at Utrecht University since January 2019.
 Within the department of Languages, Literature, and Communication, she will teach classes in the Bachelor program Communication and Information Sciences and in the Master program Communication and Organization.
-Her research will take place in the context of the Utrecht Institute of Linguistics OTS, specifically in the Language and Communication group.
+Her research is situated in the context of the Utrecht Institute of Linguistics OTS, specifically in the Language and Communication group.

 Between 2015 and 2018, Karin worked as postdoctoral researcher at the University of Amsterdam.
 Specifically, she worked at the Center for research on Children, Adolescents, and the Media (CcaM) which is part of the Amsterdam School of Communication Research (ASCoR).
 At CcaM, Karin aimed to better understand the role of narrative media entertainment in children’s and adolescents’ lives.